Fiona-T/knot-art/README.md

 - product information: products displayed in Shop
 - order information: items being purchased
 - user information: username, saved delivery info, saved markets
-- markets information: markets that will be shown on Markets page
+- markets information: markets that will be shown on Markets page, and comments on these markets

 The data is organised using the following models:
 - **User:** Django built in User model.
 For authentication and authorisaton